tedgrubbs/Rust_Logger/README.md

 ![Alt text](imgs/thermo_data_db.png)
 ![Alt text](imgs/thermo_data_db_expanded.png)

+>*You might be wondering, "well, what if I have multiple occurences of the same string in my output files?
+How will Rust_Logger handle those?"
+> The answer is ... it doesn't.
+It will just use the last appearance of that variable for the value it logs.
+> However the thermo_log type can accurately handle this situation by making as many thermo_log entries as needed.*

 ## `log` - `dump` files
 It is possible to log dump files with Rust_Logger as well.
 In the `watch` file you can `"dump"` as a file.